Chapter 1 : I hate my job.

-Louis rubs his thumb along the outside of the menu’s plastic protector case.
-The lining of the case is a bright red, the same revolting colour as those fucking vinyl seats.
-Inside of the clear plastic sits the actual paper menu, the once pristine white of the paper slightly faded from age.
+Blondie rubs his thumb along the outside of the menu’s plastic protector case.
+The lining of the case is a bright red - that same revolting colour as those fucking vinyl seats.
+Inside of the clear plastic sits the actual paper menu, its once pristine white now slightly faded from age.

 Louis’s thumb stops rubbing once it makes a complete revolution around the liner.
 He gazes steadily at me without a hint of embarrassment, hair starting to flop over his eyes again.